ankitects/anki-manual/src/deck-options.md

 have to review too many cards every day, getting easily frustrated, or you might not see cards in a deck often enough, rendering Anki less effective.
 So please, only change options that you fully understand.
+Deck options primarily control the way Anki schedules cards.
+It is recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting options.
+Please make sure you understand the options before changing them, as mistakes could reduce Anki's effectiveness.
 Deck options are accessed by:
 - Clicking the gears icon on the 'Decks' screen.
 - Selecting a deck on the 'Decks' screen, and then clicking 'Options'